Proposed Casino Near Elk Grove Secures Funding

 ELK GROVE (CBS13) – A proposed casino is one step closer to opening up near Elk Grove as Tribal leaders say they’ve secured funding.

 The site for Wilton Rancheria Resort and Casino is on 35 acres at Highway 99 and Kammerer Road.
-The project’s groundbreaking was supposed to be last May, but they say they have a new ceremony in the works.READ MORE: 'We Must Move More Quickly': Sacramento City Councilmember Calls For Better Homeless Protection After Death At Cesar Chavez Park
+The project’s groundbreaking was supposed to be last May, but they say they have a new ceremony in the works.READ MORE: Stimulus Check Update: Some May See Even More Money From Potential Economic Relief Package

 “This historic accomplishment results from over a decade of intensive research, communication, and relationship building with the City of Elk Grove and our Development Partner, Boyd Gaming,” Wilton Rancheria Office of the Chair and Tribal Council said in a letter Friday.
-“As part of this financing, we are also proud to announce that a Ground-Breaking ceremony is under development and will be announced in the coming days.”READ MORE: 'We're A Dying Breed': East Sac Hardware Store Closes Up Shop
+“As part of this financing, we are also proud to announce that a Ground-Breaking ceremony is under development and will be announced in the coming days.”READ MORE: After Lead Investor Backs Out Of MLS Deal, Sac Republic FC President Steps Down

-The project will create 1,600 construction jobs, 300 direct and indirect jobs, and open up 1,750 full-time positions, Wilton Rancheria said.MORE NEWS: Beloved Black Bear At Folsom City Zoo Sanctuary Dies
+The project will create 1,600 construction jobs, 300 direct and indirect jobs, and open up 1,750 full-time positions, Wilton Rancheria said.MORE NEWS: Gov. Newsom, Lawmakers Reach Deal To Get California Children Back In Classrooms

 The site is expected to feature over 300 suites and rooms, a movie theater, retail shops, numerous restaurants, a pool and more.